susestudio/studio-help/200_create/300_howto/100_general.md

     while true do WINDOWMANAGER=/home/tux/bin/start.sh startx done

-##     How to implement a KIOSK like application with window manager
+##     How to implement a KIOSK-like application with window manager

-* On some cases you may want a window manager.
-Then, all you have to do is to select the runlevel 5 on the Configuration section and add an autostart program on user tux.
-That will overwrite the .xinitrc file on user tux.
+* If you want to use a window manager, select runlevel 5 in the Configuration section and add an autostart program for user tux.
+This will overwrite the .xinitrc file of user tux.
-* If you want that autostart program to happen on all users, copy the generated /home/tux/.xinitrc to the /etc/skeleton/.xinitrc file.
+* If you want this autostart program to run for all users, copy the generated /home/tux/.xinitrc to the /etc/skeleton/.xinitrc file.

 ## How to launch an application in fullscreen mode

-Some applications may not be started in fullscreen.
-One way to control such a thing is to use the icewm-ctrl utility on the `.xinitrc` (see How to implement a KIOSK like application with window manager ).
-In order to do so, the icewm-ctrl utility needs the window id.
+Some applications may not be started in fullscreen mode.
+One way to control this behavior is to use the icewm-ctrl utility in the `.xinitrc` (see How to implement a KIOSK-like application with window manager).
+The icewm-ctrl utility needs the window id.

-Here is an example on how to achieve that with the gbrainy application :
+Here is an example of how to achieve this with the gbrainy application :

-    gbrainy & while [ `wmctrl -l | grep gbrainy | wc -l` != '1' ]; do echo "waiting for gbrainy" » /tmp/start.sh.log ;done wmctrl -r gbrainy -b toggle,fullscreen echo "done" »» /tmp/start.sh.log
+    gbrainy & while [ `wmctrl -l | grep gbrainy | wc -l` != '1' ]; do echo
+"waiting for gbrainy" » /tmp/start.sh.log ;done wmctrl -r gbrainy -b toggle,fullscreen echo "done" »» /tmp/start.sh.log

 ## How to customize icewm taskbar and windows

-* Icewm can be very customized.
-One of the customizations include the taskbar.
-Also you can customize each window size and design.
-You can customize this for the tux user by adding the needed files into the .icewm dir.
-If you want this to happen for all users, copy this dir to the `/etc/skeleton/` dir.
+* Icewm can be customized in many ways, including the taskbar, window size and design.
+To customize the window manager for user tux, add the needed files to the
+  .icewm directory.
+If you want to apply these changes to all users, copy this directory to
+  `/etc/skeleton/`.
 * The easiest way to create these files is to use the icewm control panel application.
-To do that, add the icewmcp rpm into your appliance.
-Then build it and run it.
+Add the icewmcp rpm to your appliance, then build it and run it.
 Open an xterm and run icewmcp and customize your icewm.
-After that, copy the `.icewm` into the overlay section.
+After that, copy the `.icewm` to the overlay section.

 ## How to add X for JeOS and Server templates

-* In order to get X up and running for JeOS and Server based templates you have to add several packages to your appliance:
+* To get X up and running for JeOS and Server-based templates, you have to add several packages to your appliance:

-       - xorg-x11-server - xorg-x11-driver-video - xorg-x11-fonts - xorg-x11-driver-input - sax2
+       - xorg-x11-server - xorg-x11-driver-video - xorg-x11-fonts - xorg-x11-
+driver-input - sax2

-* Then go to Configuration tab section and under Startup choose 5:Graphical login.
+* Then go to the Configuration tab section and, under Startup, choose 5:Graphical login.
 * Note: by default you will have IceWM as window manager!